tpm2-software/tpm2-tools/man/tpm2_createek.1.md

 - 0x80000000

 # Flush the handle
-tpm2_flushcontext -H 0x80000000
+tpm2_flushcontext -c 0x80000000

 # Note that it is flushed
 tpm2_getcap -c handles-transient
 <null output>

 # Reload it via loadexternal
-tpm2_loadexternal -H o -u ek.pub -o ek.ctx
+tpm2_loadexternal -a o -u ek.pub -o ek.ctx

 # Check that it is re-loaded in transient memory
 tpm2_getcap -c handles-transient